 With some exception, Graql queries are made of three parts:

-A match portion, which reads the parts of the knowledge base you are interested into.
-It is indicated by the keyword match followed by a list of patterns separated by semicolons (highlighted in the picture below), that actually specify what part of the knowledge base to isolate.
+A match portion, which reads the parts of the knowledge graph you are interested into.
+It is indicated by the keyword match followed by a list of patterns separated by semicolons (highlighted in the picture below), that actually specify what part of the knowledge graph to isolate.
 Notice that differently from what normally happens with query languages, the order of patterns in a Graql query does not matter: the system will take care of putting it in the correct order and execute the query in the most efficient way it can.

 One or more optional modifiers.
 This specify things about the result, like the order in which they should be displayed, the number of results you want etc.